 Your fertility specialist can discuss appropriate arrangements for testing with you at this time.

 Our fertility specialists are experts in reproductive issues, including early pregnancy care.

 The Melbourne IVF Miscarriage Care Program provides support for couples who have experienced the distress of miscarriage, and includes:

 - Testing to investigate possible causes of miscarriage,

 - Specialised care during the next pregnancy, including blood tests, and hormonal and ultrasound monitoring to provide reassurance throughout the first stages of pregnancy.

-The most common reason why IVF is unsuccessful is chromosomal abnormalities in an embryo.
-So with Advanced Embryo Selection, Melbourne IVF has made a scientific breakthrough.
-We can now screen all chromosomes in the developing embryo and select the embryo with the greatest likelihood of pregnancy success.
+The most common reason why IVF is unsuccessful is chromosomal variations (aneuploidy) in an embryo.
+So with PGT-A Melbourne IVF utilises the most up to date science.
+We can screen all chromosomes in the developing embryo and select the embryo with the greatest likelihood of pregnancy success.

 Your fertility specialist will guide you if PGT-A testing of embryos is suited to your case.